-The spiritual home of London's neo-burlesque scene is the retro/vintage subculture that has blossomed in East London in the last decade.
-In an area beyond the old city boundaries, where foreign fabrics and food from French Huguenot silks to Jewish bagels to Bangladeshi curries have for several hundred years fuelled a local economy in constant threat of absorption into the City, where art students, immigrant communities and property developers mark and re-mark constantly shifting territories, the daily struggle between past and present takes artistic and commercial form in a pervasive vintage aesthetic.
+The spiritual home of London's neo-burlesque scene is the retro/ vintage subculture that has blossomed in East London in the last decade.
+In an area beyond the old city boundaries, where French Huguenot silks, Jewish bagels, and Bangladeshi curries-among other foreign foods and delights-have for several hundred years fuelled a local economy in constant threat of absorption into the City.
+Where art students, immigrant communities and property developers mark and re-mark constantly shifting territories, the daily struggle between past and present takes artistic and commercial form in a pervasive vintage aesthetic.
 Converted Huguenot villas, vintage clothes, markets of ephemera, vintage gift shops and tea emporia provide the architectural, imaginative and economic framework for burlesque's embodiment of the past in the present.

 While shaped by local histories and aesthetics, London burlesque is also inseparable from national and transnational webs of influence.
-Urban centres in Britain, Europe, the United States and Australia (e.g. Brighton, Berlin, New York and Sydney) form interconnected hubs of burlesque activity.
+Urban centers in Britain, Europe, the United States and Australia (e.g. Brighton, Berlin, New York and Sydney) form interconnected hubs of burlesque activity.
 These are shaped both by local performance histories, and by live and online encounters with international burlesque practices, past and present.